epsalt/homepage/posts/2018-01-13-running-map.md

 My biggest source of pain  on this project has been wrestling with performance and frame rate.
 The position of each point has to be updated many times per second for the animation to appear pleasantly smooth.
-This results in hundreds of DOM updates per second.

-Getting to a level of performance I was happy with involved  at the following:

-- Reducing the resampled timestep size
-- Capping framerate with [`d3.interval`][interval]
-- Optimizing the javascript executed in each update step to the best of my ability

-The visualization is still a bit of a resource hog and isn't as buttery smooth as I would like.
-If anyone who is a better D3 programmer than I is reading this, pointers would be appreciated!
+The usual D3 workflow consists of binding data to DOM objects and rendering them as SVG elements.
+This DOM integration is a reason why D3 is powerful, but also imposes some limitations.
+Large amounts of nodes result in [sluggish animations or browser crashes][performance-test].

+I tried to get to a level of performance that I was happy with using SVG rendering but didn't have too much luck.
+Thankfully I eventually found this [very helpful article by Irene Ros about working with D3 and Canvas][d3-canvas].
+Using canvas as a renderer is more appropriate for my use case (many frequently updated nodes) and helped alleviate my performance woes.

 ## To conclude